 Tokyo: Stocks open higher on Tuesday

-[TOKYO] Tokyo stocks opened higher on Tuesday, tracking gains on Wall Street, with worries over the economic impact of Japan's coronavirus-triggered state of emergency offset by sound earnings reports.
+[TOKYO] Tokyo stocks opened higher on Tuesday, tracking Wall Street gains on hopes for additional stimulus, and with the start of Japan's vaccination campaign also supporting the market.

 AFP